 The effect of trade treaties on PE risk

 Many countries have trade treaties with one another, or between a region of countries, that will affect the PE criteria.
-In order to encourage trade, those treaties will often have PE rules that are more relaxed than those in the individual countries, which would take priority over local laws.
+To encourage trade, those treaties will often have PE rules that are more relaxed than those in the individual countries, which would take priority over local laws.

 How to avoid permanent establishment risk when hiring contractors

-In addition to the factors of client control and single-client contractors, there are other factors that could result in PE corporate taxation.
-You should make sure that you are not creating an ‘employee like’ relationship with the contractor, such as offering a fixed monthly salary, paying expenses, or extending benefits.
+In addition to the factors of client control and single-client contractors, other factors could result in PE corporate taxation.
+You should make sure that you are not creating an ‘employee-like’ relationship with the contractor.
+This includes offering a fixed monthly salary, paying expenses, or extending benefits.